 -Always being complimented on how fat we are getting, or how much weight we have gained over the past month.
 (It truly is a cultural compliment meaning we are "well fed", "healthy" and can afford to eat like we do.)

 -The privilege of receiving calls from people asking for help in translating an English letter, recipe, their kid's homework, legal documents, etc. (How many times have I heard, "oh, it will just take a minute, you don't mind do you?")

 -Being able to go to the Pharmacy and buy whatever medications you need without a prescription.
 (Just go down to the corner drugstore 24/7 and get what you need--none of that $120 doctor fee to tell you what you already know!)

 -Being the first person people think of when they are in an economic crisis and need a loan.

 -Oh yes, having a maid to cook, clean, and wash everyday.
 (How do people manage without one?)

 And finally, my favorite perk...

 -Garbage picked up seven days/week, 365 days/year without anyone questioning what it is you are throwing away.
 This is probably my favorite missionary perk, and the one I most appreciate getting back to after every Stateside furlough.
-(Our last furlough (no joke) NOT ONCE was our garbage picked up by the trash collectors due to our never figuring out how to do it right.
-I was totally overwhelmed by the Ft.
-Worth "garbage manual" explaining all the rules and regulations about what kinds of trash will be picked up, on what days, in what type of containers, etc.)
+(On a previous furlough (no joke) NOT ONCE was our garbage picked up by the trash collectors due to our never figuring out how to do it right.
+I was totally overwhelmed by "garbage manual" explaining all the rules and regulations about what kinds of trash will be picked up, on what days, in what type of containers, etc.)

 And people wonder what missionaries do with all their time.
-Well, as you can see, managing all our perks can take up quite a bit of our daily time!
+Well, as you can see, managing our perks takes quite a bit of our daily time!